Noorsyedd/Noorsyedd/README.md

 ## About Me

-Former Intern in the IT & MIS Division (MIS & CIB) at Agrani Bank PLC.Here is a summary of my academic background and skills:
+Former Intern in the IT & MIS Division (MIS & CIB) at Agrani Bank PLC.
+Here is a summary of my academic background and skills:

 - **Education:**
   - B.Sc. in Computer Science and Engineering, Independent University, Bangladesh (IUB)